 Let’s set things straight right here.
 Romance is not dead.
-Its beating heart can be found in our Sweethearts theme, which is precisely where you should go for all the romantic effects, whimsical overlays, and flirtatious fonts you need to Valentize your photos.
+Its beating heart can be found in our Sweethearts theme, which is precisely where you should go for all the romantic effects, whimsical graphics, and flirtatious fonts you need to Valentize your photos.
 So go ahead, embrace the mushy-gushy-love-stuff, people.
 We kinda think the world could use a bit more of it.

 Where sappy reigns